EriRan/route-lookup/README.md

 4. After installation is complete, type `npm start`
 5. Browser window should now open with the application

+### Other commands

+- npm test
+  - Run tests to ensure the application is working correctly.
+All of the tests should pass.
+- npm run build
+  - Create a production bundle to /dist folder

 ---

 ## Suomeksi